 With the growing influence that technology has played in our lives we have seen an explosion in the number of Identity Theft crimes in our society.
-Whether it be on our computers, tablets, and cell phones, we share more and more of our personal information over the internet.
+Whether it be on our computers, tablets, or cell phones, we share more and more of our personal information over the internet.
+Sometimes, we don't even know that our personal information is being shared.
 This use of modern technology has made it easier for criminals to steal our identity and use our personal information to impersonate us and obtain credit and goods using personal information stolen over the internet.
+The result is that we have seen an explosion in the number of Identity Theft cases.

 In response to the growing number of Identity Theft events, we have seen a growing number of criminal prosecutions involving Identity Theft crimes throughout the country.
 This is especially true of Identity Theft crimes in Illinois.
 In recent years, the Illinois State Legislature has updated existing statutes and enacted new statutes and laws to deal with growing instances of Identity Theft crimes.
-In addition to the new and updated laws dealing with Identity Theft in Illinois, most police agencies in Cook County, DuPage County, Lake County, and Kane County have become much more experienced in developing the technological skills and expertise needed to properly investigate Identity Theft crimes in Illinois.
+In addition to the new and updated laws dealing with Identity Theft in Illinois, most police agencies in Chicago, Cook County, DuPage County, Kane County, and Lake County have become much more experienced in developing the technological skills and expertise needed to properly investigate, and prosecute, Identity Theft crimes in Illinois.

 With the growing number of criminal prosecution in Illinois for Identity Theft we also see a growing number of people innocently charged with the criminal charge of Identity Theft.
 Many of them are themselves innocent victims of Identity Theft who find themselves wrongfully accused of committing the crime of Identity Theft.

-Identity Theft lawyer, James Dimeas, is a nationally recognized expert in defending people charged with the crime of Identity Theft.
-Identity Theft attorney, James Dimeas, is a published author and has been interviewed and quoted in several nationally published news stories about Identity Theft crimes.
+Identity Theft lawyer, James Dimeas, is a nationally-recognized, award-winning expert in defending people charged with the crime of Identity Theft.
+Identity Theft attorney, James Dimeas, is a published author and has been interviewed and quoted in several nationally-published news stories and periodicals about Identity Theft crimes.
 In 2012 James Dimeas was chosen to write the 1st Chapter of a book published for lawyers to help instruct and teach them about how to properly handle cases for defendants charged with the crime of Identity Theft.
 The book is "Strategies for Defending Identity Theft Cases: Leading Lawyers on Understanding Identity Theft Crime, Preparing a Thorough Defense, and Managing Technological Evidence (Inside the Minds).
 This book was published by Thomson Reuters, one of the leading publishers of books for the legal profession.

 Identity Theft 720 ILCS 5/16-30 is a very serious crime in Illinois.
 The following conduct can be considered Identity Theft in Illinois:

-When you use another person's personal identification document, like a driver's license or social security card in order to obtain credit or money;
+When you use another person's personal identification document, like a driver's license or social security number in order to obtain credit or money;

 When you use another person's personal identifying information to commit any other felony.
 The felony he does not have to involve money, credit or goods.